adriangb/di/docs/dependants.md

 2. Providing a callable implementation that depends on user defined parameters.
 3. Hiding options like `scope` or `share` from users where it does not make sense to change them.

-An example of creating Security dependencies for a web framework is available in the the [Security docs].
+An example of creating Security dependencies for a web framework is available in the the [Solving docs].

 Here is another example that extracts headers from requests: